gcallah/BookReviews/zadka.md

-It would be silly for us to call the 10 minutes we would take writing the Python program "an artifact of Python limitations": a good software engineer has a *toolkit*, not a single tool, because she knows that different tools are appropriate for different jobs.
+It would be silly for us to call the 10 minutes we would take writing the Python program "an artifact of Python limitations": a good software engineer has a *toolkit*, not a single tool, because he knows that different tools are appropriate for different jobs.

 ## Testing

-In this section, the author discusses testing strategies, with particular emphasis on testing the code "used for automating systems."
-As Zadka notes, such code often suffers from a lack of proper testing compared to the application code itself.
+In this section, the author discusses testing strategies, with particular emphasis on testing the code "used for automating systems."(51) As Zadka notes, such code often suffers from a lack of proper testing compared to the application code itself.
 This is unfortunate, because "testing is one of the best ways to increase code quality" (51).